MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/in-place-system-upgrade.md

 - You have a virtual machine (VM) that is running Windows in a Microsoft Azure environment.
 - You run an in-place upgrade of the VM to a newer version of the operating system.

- In this scenario, the upgrade fails or becomes blocked, and direct console access is necessary to unblock it.
+ In this scenario, the upgrade fails or stops responding (hangs).

 > [!NOTE]
 > Microsoft supports in-place system upgrades for certain versions of Windows Azure VMs, as follows: